Efforts in waste management in the UAE include converting waste to energy, treating wastewater and controlling the movement of hazardous waste.

 Waste management in Abu Dhabi

-The Government of Abu Dhabi established the Centre of Waste Management Tadweer in 2008.
+The Government of Abu Dhabi established Tadweer in 2008.
 The company is responsible for the policy, strategy and contractual systems of waste management across the emirate.

 Waste management in Dubai